 1. A profession of faith in Jesus Christ as Lord and Savior.
 Our membership is in both the universal and local church, because we are united in Christ with “one Lord, one faith, one baptism, one God and Father of all” (Eph 4:5–6).

 2. Engage in New Testament practices of membership by regular participation in fellowship (worship and small groups), leadership (exercising gifts and talents), discipleship (growth and accountability), and stewardship (tithes and offerings).

 3. Agreement with our Statement of Faith

-4. Fill out a visitors welcome card and indicate you have decided to make Calvary Chapel your home church.
+4. Fill out an information card in person or use this online form and indicate you have decided to make Calvary Chapel your home church.
 You will be placed on our church directory and e-mail (google) tool.
 If you have additional questions, please feel free to speak with one of our church elders or leaders after a weekend worship service, or you can send us a note at firstname.lastname@example.org